rsmith52/Parallax-Engine/README.md

 * Skyrim esque random encounters
 * Followers / companions
 * Perks / stats/ point buy etc. No forced classes, build out what you care about.
 Invest directly in base stats.
+* Courier NPC like in Skyrim
+* Level scaling -> Assing difficulty ratings to everyting, from simple to boss.
+Zones get assigned a scaling based on game objectives completed at that point.
+Locked at that point.